scott-simpson/scott-simpson/src/pages/subscriptions/index.md

   description: >-
-    They fielded customer questions around subscriptions, changes of address, cancellations etc. In order to do that they had to have a good idea about how the subscription checkout flow works and what the limitations were.
+    They fielded customer questions around subscriptions, changes of address, cancellations etc. In order to do that they had to have a good idea about how the subscription checkout flow worked and what the limitations were.
   icon: /img/icon-customer-care.svg
   team: Customer Care
 marketing: